jessewaweru/SuperStoreAnalysis/README.md

 # Introduction
-The dataet I used is the Superstore data I gathered from Kaggle that was published by [Laiba Anwer](https://www.kaggle.com/datasets/aditisaxena20/superstore-sales-dataset) over two years ago.
+The dataset I used is the Superstore data I obtained from Kaggle that was published by [Laiba Anwer](https://www.kaggle.com/datasets/aditisaxena20/superstore-sales-dataset) over two years ago.
 It is robust and has over 51,000 rows and 21 columns
 # Background
-I wanted to investigate and identify what are some of the factors that contirbute to the performance of a superstore, the key metrics to look out for and what areas can the store focus on as it relates to marketing and logistic strategies.
+I wanted to investigate and identify the factors that contribute to the performance of a superstore, the key metrics to look out for, and the areas where the store can focus on related to marketing and logistics strategies.

 # Tools I used

 The tools I used to generate my insights for the project include the following:
 - **Python**
-- **Visual Studio Code**: My ideal code editor for Python and also SQL.
+- **Visual Studio Code**: My ideal code editor for Python and SQL.
 - **Git and GitHub:** Needed a version control to showcase the steps and changes  made as I progressed with my analysis.
 It's also ideal for sharing and collaboration purposes.

 # The Analysis
 ## 1. What is the estimated lifetime value of customers in different segments?

-I wanted to figure out which markets were the most value of the long-term and specifically which customer segments in each market was the most valuable for the business using the lifetime value for every customer segment and for every market.
+Wanted to figure out the most valuable markets and customer segments for long-term growth by analyzing the lifetime value of each customer segment in every market.

 View my notebook showcasing the steps I took:
 [CLV_per_Segment](1_CLV_per_segment.ipynb)

 ## This is the code snippet I used to create my visualization:

 ```python
 l_markets=len(df['market'].unique())